yichousun/Spring2022_CS249_GNN/Course_Project/Group13_Dissimilar_Nodes_Improves_Graph_Active_Learning/README.md

 ## Descriptions

-Folder DS-AGE is our main algorithm, which incorporate our dissimilarity scores into the active learning framework based on GCN backbone.
+Folder "DS-AGE" is our main algorithm, which incorporate our dissimilarity scores into the active learning framework based on GCN backbone.

-Folder model_variants includes implementation of other GNN-variants which is adaptable for our main algorithm.
+Folder "model_variants" includes implementation of other GNN-variants which is adaptable for our main algorithm.

-Folder AGE-Heterophily includes experiments on heterophilic datasets.
+Folder "AGE-Heterophily" includes experiments on heterophilic datasets.

-Folder KMedoids includes ablation studies about the choice of clustering algorithms.
+Folder "KMedoids" includes ablation studies about the choice of clustering algorithms.

-Folder experimental_snapshots includes the .ipynb files which records our experimental results.
+Folder "experimental_snapshots" includes the .ipynb files which record our experimental results.

-Document presentation is our presentation slides.
+Document "presentation" is our presentation slides.

-And Document report is the general report for this project.
+And document "report" is the general report for this project.